-Once a proper vacuum is achieved and has proven to hold, the air conditioner from the service valve, the entire line set, and the indoor coil are all ready to have refrigerant introduced to them.
+Once a proper vacuum is achieved and has proven to hold, the system is ready to have refrigerant introduced to it.
 Refrigerant is the only product that can “break” the vacuum.
 If hoses are disconnected from the system before the refrigerant has been released into the system, the atmosphere will break the vacuum.
-If this happens the vacuum process must be redone before refrigerant can be introduced.
+If this happens, the vacuum process must be redone before refrigerant can be introduced.

-With the hoses still connected to the service valves of the air conditioner, the refrigerant is released into the system essentially breaking the vacuum by opening the suction side service valve first followed by the liquid side second.
+With the hoses still connected to the service valves of the air conditioner, the refrigerant is released into the system, breaking the vacuum by opening the suction-side service valve first followed by the liquid side second.

-For the air conditioning system to operate the high and low voltage wiring must be reconnected.
-Using the existing power supply from the electrical panel inside the home that is run out near the air conditioner, a new service disconnect box will be mounted.
+For the air conditioning system to operate, the high- and low-voltage wiring must be reconnected.
+Using the existing power supply from the electrical panel inside the home, the installer will mount a new service disconnect box.
 The disconnect is mounted securely to the side of the house using appropriate fasteners, based on the type of surface it is being mounted to.

-There are two main types of disconnect boxes that are used.
-One is a fused type and the other is non-fused.
-They are both outdoor rated.
-A fused disconnect allows the proper over protection required by the manufacture.
+There are two main types of disconnect boxes.
+One is fused and the other is non-fused.
+They are both appropriate to use outdoors.
+A fused disconnect allows the proper overcurrent protection required by the manufacturer.
 This type is most common and required when the main circuit from the panel exceeds the maximum required overcurrent protection.
 It also allows for additional safety to the air conditioner condenser.

 Because the air conditioner is outside, it would be cumbersome to run in and out of the house to turn the power on or off in case of emergency or servicing.
 The service disconnect is required by state and local code requirements.

 There are also requirements for placement of the air conditioning condenser.
 It boils down to making sure there is proper accessibility.
 All the electrical connections should be made according to the NEC (National Electrical Code).
-The low voltage control wire is connected directly into the air conditioning condenser at the proper locations according to the air conditioning condenser install instructions.
+The low-voltage control wire is connected directly into the air conditioning condenser at the proper locations according to the air conditioning condenser installation instructions.

 Installation of the Condensate Drain Line

 A condensation pump is used where a proper floor drain does not exist in the home.
-There are also other reasons where a condensate pump is required or may be most beneficial to install.
-The important thing to remember if a condensate pump is used is that it will require a minimum of biannual cleaning to maintain performance.
+There are also other reasons where a condensate pump is required or is beneficial to install.
+The important thing to remember if a condensate pump is used is that it must be serviced a minimum of twice a year to maintain proper performance.